phusion/baseimage-docker/README.md

     docker inspect <ID> | grep IPAddress

-Now SSH into the container.
-In this example we're using [the default insecure key](https://github.com/phusion/baseimage-docker/blob/master/image/insecure_key), but if you're followed the instructions well then you've already replaced that with your own key.
-You did replace the key, didn't you?
+Now SSH into the container as follows:

+    ssh -i /path-to/your_key root@<IP address>

+    # -OR-

+    # If you're using the insecure key, download it and SSH
+    # into the container using that key.
+    curl -o insecure_key -fSL https://github.com/phusion/baseimage-docker/raw/master/image/insecure_key
+    chmod 700 insecure_key
     ssh -i insecure_key root@<IP address>

 <a name="building"></a>